-FAQs about Admissions at the
+Reno Day School - FAQs about Admissions

 You will see separate pages on the menu for the Reno school's Qualification Criteria, How to Apply and the Application Review Process.
 We have also compiled the following FAQs specific to our admissions process.

-Q: How old does a student have to be to apply to the Davidson Academy's Reno school?
+- Q: How old does a student have to be to apply to the Davidson Academy's Reno school?

-Any student who is under the age of 18, meets the Reno school's Qualification Criteria, and who can perform at an academic level of advanced middle school or higher in all subjects may apply to the Reno Davidson Academy.
+- Any student who is under the age of 18, meets the Reno school's Qualification Criteria, and who can perform at an academic level of advanced middle school or higher in all subjects may apply to the Reno Davidson Academy.

-Q: What is the selection criteria for admission?
+- Q: What is the selection criteria for admission?

-Selection criteria include demonstration of superior intellectual development and academic achievement (as demonstrated by achievement test scores and grade transcripts), motivation, social and emotional maturity, and overall readiness for the environment of an accelerated educational program.
-See the Reno school's Qualification Criteria
+- Selection criteria include demonstration of superior intellectual development and academic achievement (as demonstrated by achievement test scores and grade transcripts), motivation, social and emotional maturity, and overall readiness for the environment of an accelerated educational program.
+See the Reno school's Qualification Criteria.

-Any student who is performing at an advanced middle school grade level or above, meets the Reno school's Qualification Criteria and is under the age of 18 can apply to the Davidson Academy's Reno school.
+- Any student who is performing at an advanced middle school grade level or above, meets the Reno school's Qualification Criteria and is under the age of 18 can apply to the Davidson Academy's Reno school.
 It is strongly recommended that applicants be in the process of completing the 6th grade, at minimum, at the time of application.
 Qualified applicants will be invited to participate in the academic readiness assessment portion of the application process, which includes the students spending a day at the Academy to determine a final admission decision.
 Please note that our curriculum is accelerated by approximately three standard grade levels.

-Q: When is the best time for my child to apply to the Davidson Academy's Reno school?
+- Q: When is the best time for my child to apply to the Davidson Academy's Reno school?
 Is there any disadvantage to applying early in the admissions cycle?

-In terms of the annual admissions cycle, we feel that the sooner a student applies, the better.
+- In terms of the annual admissions cycle, we feel that the sooner a student applies, the better.
 The application is available in the late summer, and completed applications are reviewed monthly beginning Oct.
 1. When evaluating test scores for ACT, SAT, or Explore and when evaluating our curriculum-based assessments, we use the grade levels of the applicants as baselines of comparison.
 Because students who apply in the fall have had less than half a year of instruction at their current grade levels, we will consider fall applicants as though they were in the previous grade.
 In other words, if we receive a completed application in October from someone in the 8th grade, that student’s achievement test scores need only meet the 7th grade qualification criteria, and we will evaluate that student as a 7th grader during our in-house assessment.
 This grace period will extend to everyone who submits a complete application by Dec.
 1.

-Q: When is the final application deadline for the 2017-2018 school year?
+- Q: When is the final application deadline for the Reno school's 2018-2019 academic year?

-The final application deadline for the 2017-2018 school year is Jan.
-15, 2017.
+- The final application deadline for the 2018-2019 school year is Jan.
+15, 2018.

-Q: What tests are accepted for application to the Davidson Academy's Reno school?
+- Q: What tests are accepted for application to the Davidson Academy's Reno school?

 - There are many testing options available to applicants.
 Test information is just one aspect of qualifying for the Reno Davidson Academy.
 Check the test score guidelines for the Academy to determine if your child has taken at least one of the tests listed and if the scores earned qualify.
 If not, you may want to consider the following information for obtaining testing.